 In 2020, with Maroon on the team, the Tampa Bay Lightning finally won their first Stanley Cup since 2004.
 Maroon brought intangibles to their locker room and roster that couldn’t be quantified by traditional reporting statistics.
 As a player, Maroon had a powerful impact on the environment of his team, helping them to maximize their potential and reach their goals.

-This is not unlike the role that a learning tech ecosystem plays in helping your training team orchestrate success for your organization.
+This is not unlike the role that a training operations platform plays in helping your training team orchestrate success for your organization.
 Your team leads organizational change, empowers learners to become dynamic leaders, and helps your business remain agile and competitive when it matters most.
 In order to demonstrate this critical role, your systems need to be ‘stuck’ together.

 Otherwise, this impact can go unnoticed.
 If your systems themselves aren’t cohesive with integrations, the data you use to tell the story of your team’s impact can lack the connection to wider organizational objectives.